huggingface/blog/summer-at-huggingface.md

 The latest **audio classification** widget enables many cool use cases: language identification,  [street sound detection](https://huggingface.co/speechbrain/urbansound8k_ecapa) 🚨, [command recognition](https://huggingface.co/speechbrain/google_speech_command_xvector), [speaker identification](https://huggingface.co/speechbrain/spkrec-xvect-voxceleb), and more!
 You can try this out with `transformers` and `speechbrain` models today! 🔊 (Beware, when you try some of the models, you might need to bark out loud)

 You can try our early demo of [structured data classification](https://huggingface.co/julien-c/wine-quality) with Scikit-learn.
 And finally, we also introduced new widgets for image-related models: **text to image**, **image classification**, and **object detection**.
-Try object detection [here](https://huggingface.co/facebook/detr-resnet-50)!
+Try image classification with Google's ViT model [here] (https://huggingface.co/google/vit-base-patch16-224) and object detection with Facebook AI's DETR model [here](https://huggingface.co/facebook/detr-resnet-50)!

 ![Object Detection Widget](assets/27_summer_at_huggingface/object-detection.png)